RouleThomas/Akizu_Lab/001_EZH1_project/003__CutRun/labtone.md

 --> XXX

-Re-calculate new scaling factors, based on these new BAM file...
+Re-calculate new scaling factors, based on these new BAM file...:

+XXXX